shivalisen/quotebender-api/README.md

 # Quotebender API

-A REST API that serves quotes from Avatar: The Last Airbender.
+A REST API for quotes from Avatar: The Last Airbender.

 ---

 ## Features

-- Filter quotes by character, season number, and episode number
+- Filter quotes by character, season number, episode number, or all 3
 - Get a random quote

 ---